soybin/soybin.github.io/articles/_posts/2020-05-22-raymarch-the-geometry-and-pathtrace-the-scene.md

 * *Scene*: \\(n\\) dimensional space in which the geometry is represented.

 ## raymarching
-Raymarching is basically a raycasting-based algorithm used to interpret a scene.
+Raymarching is a raycasting-based algorithm used to interpret a scene.

-The algorithm itself doesn't compute lighting, shadowing nor reflections on its own, it rather gives you information about whether a ray emitted from a pixel does or doesn't intersect the surface of any geometry in the scene.
-In other words, it calculates the depth of the scene.
+The algorithm itself doesn't compute lighting, shadowing nor reflections on its own; it merely provides information about whether a ray emitted from a pixel does or doesn't intersect the surface of the geometry in the scene.
+In other words, it computes how far away the geometry is from a view matrix.
+However, with this information and some slight modifications, one can calculate all sorts of interesting stuff, such as ambient occlusion, the normal vector of a point in the geometry's surface, or shadowing.

 ### distance estimators
-Imagine that you're working on a 3-dimensional space, *in order to perform raymarching, you need a function that tells you how far away is any given point in space from the closest point to the surface of the geometry*.
-That's called a __*distance estimator*__, DE from now on.
+Assume that we're working in 3-dimensional space; *in order to perform raymarching, we need a function that tells us how far away is any given point in space from the closest point to the surface of the geometry*.
+That's called a __*distance estimator*__—DE from now on.

-The most basic DE functions represent primitive objects, and [**_this_**](https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm) is a fantastic resource by Íñigo Quílez on them.
+The most basic DE functions represent primitive objects. [**_This_**](https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm) is a fantastic article by Íñigo Quílez on them.

-For example, here you can see the DE function for a sphere \\(sphereDE\\), where \\(P\\) is the point in space that you're calculating how far apart from the sphere it is, and \\(S\\) is the scale of the sphere (assuming the sphere is located at the origin of coordinates):
+For example, here one can see the DE function for a sphere \\(sphereDE\\), where \\(P\\) is the point in space that you're calculating how far apart from the sphere it is, and \\(S\\) is the scale of the sphere (assuming the sphere is located at the origin of coordinates):

 \\[ sphereDE(P, S) = length(P) - S\\]
 ```